How to Become a Emergency Medicine Physicians in Alaska

 Obtain Alaska licensure or certification

 Alaska may require specific licensing or professional certification for emergency medicine physicianss.
-Requirements vary by state — contact the Alaska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Alaska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Alaska

-Alaska employs 170 emergency medicine physicians.
+Alaska employs 190 emergency medicine physicians.
+The highest concentrations are in Anchorage.

 Emergency Medicine Physicians salary range in Alaska